-You’ve likely heard of HEPA (high-efficiency particulate air) filters, which are a type of pleated air filter that, according to the Environmental Protection Agency, “can theoretically remove at least 99.97% of dust, pollen, mold, bacteria, and any airborne particles with a size of .3 microns.”
+You’ve likely heard of HEPA (high-efficiency particulate air) filters.
+They are a type of pleated air filter that, according to the Environmental Protection Agency, “can theoretically remove at least 99.97% of dust, pollen, mold, bacteria, and any airborne particles with a size of .3 microns.”
 The smaller the particle, the more penetrating and nefarious it can be.
 So when you’re shopping for air purifiers, check out their filters’ MERV (minimum efficiency reporting values) rating.
 The higher the MERV rating, the better it is at trapping the tiniest particles.

 If it’s the coronavirus pandemic that has you shopping for purifiers, it should be said that though a HEPA filter should be able to catch a virus of that size, there’s no conclusive proof that an air purifier can kill airborne COVID-19-carrying air droplets.
 The Centers for Disease Control and Prevention has stated that any room housing a coronavirus patient “should be exhausted directly to the outside, or be filtered through a high-efficiency particulate air (HEPA) filter directly before recirculation.”